Bottles, jars, and wooden items

 This miniature spouted jar or pouring pot came from Vancouver's Chinatown.

 Miniatures are hard to find.
 Here is the jar in the above picture with other miniature jars.
 The two miniature jars on each side were dug in the USA.
 Many years ago I saw some miniature jars that had been dug on Vancouver Island, almost identical to these, but the owner, who was selling some other pottery items, wouldn't part with them.
+Roy now has miniature jars in his collection recently obtained (fall of 2013, from a Nanaimo, BC collection sold at auction) and originally found in Cumberland on Vancouver Island.
+The miniatures illustrated here are in my own collection and highly prized.

 Seven bean cake sealers, all with wire bails, manufactured in San Francisco.
 These are embossed in both English and Chinese.
 The names of the companies are Quong Yuen Sing & Co., Wing Wah Sing & Co., Sang Yuen Co., Suey Fung Yuen & Co., Quong Hop and Co., and Eng Hung Chi at 132 Waverly Place in San Francisco.